neonevm/neon-evm.docs/docs/getting_started.md

 ## Fundamental topics
 If you are new to Neon EVM development, we recommend starting from the very beginning and moving forward in order through each of the topics.

-[🔘 Web2 vs. Web3](https://docs.neonlabs.org/docs/software_manuals/foundational_topics/web3) — Describes the fundamental differences between Web2 and Web3.
+[🔘 Web2 versus Web3](https://docs.neonlabs.org/docs/software_manuals/foundational_topics/web3) — Describes the fundamental differences between Web2 and Web3.
 [🔘 Ethereum account](https://docs.neonlabs.org/docs/software_manuals/foundational_topics/account) — An entity with an ETH balance that can send transactions on Ethereum.
 [🔘 Ethereum transaction](https://docs.neonlabs.org/docs/software_manuals/foundational_topics/transaction) — A cryptographically signed instruction from an account.
 [🔘 Block](https://docs.neonlabs.org/docs/software_manuals/foundational_topics/block) — A special structure for recording a group of transactions in blockchain systems.